 - Accomplish all of the above (with some extra cash) using only a 2-pound radio and a giant stick (metal antenna) in the backyard (Note: contacting astronauts and bouncing signals off moon require more complicated antennas.)

-This semester-long self-paced course, taught by a ham radio licensed high school Senior, uses easy-to-understand video lectures and a plain-English textbook/manual to help you study to take a 35-question multiple-choice test to earn your Technician class ham radio license, which gives you basic privileges to set up and operate your own ham radio.
+This self-paced course, taught by a ham radio licensed college student, uses easy-to-understand video lectures and a plain-English textbook/manual to help you study to take a 35-question multiple-choice test to earn your Technician class ham radio license, which gives you basic privileges to set up and operate your own ham radio.
 Having attained the highest (3rd) level of ham radio licensing (Amateur Extra Class), this instructor is excited to offer this beginner course!
 (Note: if you don’t want to take the real licensing exam at your local ham radio club, that’s OK!
 You can still learn a lot from this course).
-Course available September, 2017.